rmarji/AI-Principles-Book/content/chapters/chapter-10.md

 ### The Trajectory Toward AGI

 While current AI agents are specialized tools, the trajectory points toward increasingly general capabilities.
-Artificial General Intelligence—AI that matches human cognitive flexibility across domains—remains a topic of active research and debate.
+Artificial General Intelligence-AI that matches human cognitive flexibility across domains-remains a topic of active research and debate.

 Expert predictions vary enormously.
 Some researchers expect AGI within a decade.
 Others believe it may take much longer or require fundamental breakthroughs not yet conceived.
 The honest answer is that we do not know when AGI will arrive.

 This uncertainty itself is important information.
-Rather than betting everything on a specific timeline, wise leaders prepare for a range of scenarios—developing capabilities and flexibility that serve them whether AGI arrives in five years or fifty.
+Rather than betting everything on a specific timeline, wise leaders prepare for a range of scenarios-developing capabilities and flexibility that serve them whether AGI arrives in five years or fifty.

 ### Continuous Learning as Durable Advantage